omrzv/datastructures_tests_winter2023/Wet2/README.md

-# Tests for Wet1
+# Tests for Wet2
-Currently there are only Unit Tests for the world_cup_t functions
+Currently there are Unit Tests and InOutTests

 ## How to run In Out Tests
 * Clone / Download the files from the repository